Tax Strategy

 Show content of Attitude towards tax planning

-We manage our tax affairs in a way which aims to ensure that the tax consequences of business operations are appropriately aligned with the economic, regulatory and commercial consequences of those business operations, with due regard being given to the potential perspective of the relevant tax authorities.
+Deutsche Bank manages its tax affairs in a way which aims to ensure that the tax consequences of business operations are appropriately aligned with the economic, regulatory and commercial consequences of those business operations, with due regard being given to the potential perspective of the relevant tax authorities.

 Show content of Level of risk

-Our business is subject to various risks, including tax-related risks.
-We seek to understand and mitigate these risks where possible.
-A number of tax-related risks are an inherent consequence of the scale and diversity of our business activities and the international nature of our business.
+The bank is subject to tax-related risks, which is an inherent consequence of the scale and diversity of Deutsche Bank’s business activities and the international nature of the bank’s business.
 This is exacerbated by the growing complexity of international tax laws and divergent approach of national tax authorities in various instances.
+The bank seeks to understand and mitigate risks where possible.
+It operates a control framework which ensures that it is compliant in all material aspects with applicable tax laws, files accurate tax returns, and pays the amount of tax due.

 Show content of Relationships with tax authorities